trinhan/DockerRepository/clinRep/README.md

 ## File Preparation

-There are different series of scripts to prepare the inputs prior to embedding into the report (This does not run computation, it mainly displays the results)
+There are different series of scripts to prepare the inputs prior to embedding into the report.
+The report itself does not run much computation, it mainly displays the results.

 ## SNV data